Clear Blue Waters Await in America’s Deepest Lake

 Ranger Programs and Educational Exhibits

-Crater Lake National Park offers a variety of fun, educational ranger-led programs that provide visitors with expert perspective on the park’s natural and cultural history.
+Crater Lake National Park offers a variety of fun, educational ranger-led programs that provide visitors with an expert perspective on the park’s natural and cultural history.
 Winter is a great time for ranger-led snowshoe walks, which focus on winter ecology.
 Summertime programs include boat tours on Crater Lake and trolley tours around the rim — both guided.
 Reservations are recommended for all programs.

 Folks looking for further enrichment are welcome to check out historic exhibits at Crater Lake Lodge, which itself is on the National Register of Historic Places.
 Educational films and exhibits on geology and lake research can be found at the lake’s visitor centers and adjoining sites.